-2 The FAA generally applies the WSG to the extent there is no conflict with U.S. law or regulation.
+&lt;sup>1 The FAA generally applies the WSG to the extent there is no conflict with U.S. law or regulation.
 The FAA recognizes the WSG has been replaced by the Worldwide Airports Slot Guidelines (WASG) edition 1, effective June 1, 2020, and subsequently WASG edition 2, effective July 1, 2022.
 The WASG is published jointly by Airports Council International-World, IATA, and the Worldwide Airport Coordinators Group (WWACG).
 While the FAA is considering whether to implement certain changes to the Guidelines in the United States, it will continue to apply WSG edition 9.

-3 Operating Limitations at John F. Kennedy International Airport, 73 FR 3510 (Jan.
-18, 2008), as most recently extended 85 FR 58258 (Sept.
-18, 2020).
+&lt;sup>2 Operating Limitations at John F. Kennedy International Airport, 73 FR 3510 (Jan.
+18, 2008), as most recently extended 87 FR 65161 (Oct.
+28, 2022).
 The slot coordination parameters for JFK are set forth in this Order.